 Note: The null model (H0) included HR, LF/HF, HF, cortisol, age, gender, and BMI as explanatory variables, and the alternative model (H1) included SDPP in addition to the explanatory variables in the null model.
-Sample size for each is as follows: SDPP Load=98, HR Load=96, LF/HF Load=90, HF Load=91, Cortisol Load=97, Age=98, Gender=98, BMI=98 for H0; and SDPP Load=114, HR Load=112, LF/HF Load=103, HF Load=105, Cortisol=113, Age=114, Gender=114, BMI=114 for H1.
+Sample size for each is as follows: H0 model = 88, H1 model = 88.

 Table S11.
-Comparison of the multilevel analysis model with POMS (AH: anger-hostility) as the objective variable and the results of the estimated coefficients
+Comparison of the multilevel analysis model with POMS2 (AH: anger-hostility) as the response variable and the results of the estimated coefficients